Pepperrell Air Force Base: Units stationed

 Fort Pepperrell was designed to accommodate 3,500 personnel with indoor storage for 310 vehicles, 146315 sqft of covered warehouse space, and outdoor storage of approximately twenty acres for vehicles, lumber, equipment, and supplies.
 The base also had its own radio station VOUS which carried US radio network shows and Armed Forces Radio Service broadcasts.

-On February 27, 1942 the headquarters for the Newfoundland Base Command had moved from temporary quarters at 44 Rennie's Mill Road on the estate of the country's former prime minister, Sir Richard Squires.
+On February 27, 1942, the headquarters for the Newfoundland Base Command had moved from temporary quarters at 44 Rennie's Mill Road on the estate of the country's former prime minister, Sir Richard Squires.
 At this time, Fort Pepperrell's capacity was increased to 5,500 personnel.
 Roads on the base followed a unique survey design in the form of a stylized cowboy hat.
-The streets have undergone some minor changes over the years, however the pattern is still noticeable by following Roosevelt Avenue, Churchill Avenue and Charter Avenue - these street names being in honour of the Atlantic Charter.
+The streets have undergone some minor changes over the years, however the pattern is still noticeable by following Roosevelt Avenue, Churchill Avenue and Charter Avenue—these street names being in honour of the Atlantic Charter.

 The primary tenant unit at the base was the 6604th Air Base Wing, which maintained and operated Fort Pepperrell.

+In March 1952, John Williams was assigned to Northeast Air Command 596th Air Force Band at the base.
+Williams wrote his first film composition later in 1952 while stationed at the base for a promotional film titled You Are Welcome, created for the Newfoundland tourist information office.

-The Royal Canadian Air Force established RCAF Station Torbay (present-day St. John's Airport) on December 15, 1941 and shared this facility with the USAAF and USN, along with the Royal Air Force.
+The Royal Canadian Air Force established RCAF Station Torbay on December 15, 1941, and shared this facility with the USAAF and USN, along with the Royal Air Force.